How to Check for Mercury

 Replace Mercury Thermostats

-Most thermostats nowadays are made without mercury, so they are less damaging to the environment and more energy efficient.
-Consider updating your thermostat to save energy and money.
+Most thermostats are made without mercury now so they are less damaging to the environment and more energy efficient.
+Consider updating your thermostat to save energy, money and avoid a hazardous mercury spill.